The directors are pleased to submit their report and the audited financial statements for the year ended 31 December 2015.

-The Chairman's statement, the Chief Executive's review, the Strategic report, and all the information contained in the Governance sections of this online report, comprise the Directors' report for the year ended 31 December 2013.
+The Chairman's statement, the Chief Executive's review, the Finance Director's report and all the governance information together comprise the Directors' report for the year ended 31 December 2015.

-The Strategic report of this Annual Report is a review of the development of the businesses of the Group, the financial performance during the year ended 31 December 2013, key performance indicators, a description of the principal risks and uncertainties facing the Group and information about the use of financial instruments.
-The Strategic review has been prepared solely to assist the shareholders in assessing the Group's strategies and the potential of those strategies.
+The Strategic report is a review of the development of the Group's businesses, the financial performance during the year ended 31 December 2015, key performance indicators, a description of the principal risks and uncertainties facing the Group and information about the use of financial instruments.
+The Strategic report has been prepared solely to assist the shareholders in assessing the Group's strategies and the potential of those strategies.
 It should not be relied on by any other party for any other purpose.
 Forward-looking statements have been made by the directors in good faith using information available up to the date of this report and such statements should be regarded with caution because of the inherent uncertainties in economic trends and business risks.
 Since the end of the financial year no important events affecting the business of the Group have occurred.

-The Board has recommended a final ordinary dividend of 9.1p (2012: 8.3p) bringing the total ordinary dividend to 13.5p per share (2012: 12.3p).
-The Board has also recommended a supplemental distribution, by way of a special dividend, amounting to 10.0p per share.
-If approved by shareholders, the final ordinary dividend of 9.1p per share for 2013 and the supplemental distribution of 10.0p per share for 2013 will be paid on 2 May 2014 to all shareholders on the register at the close of business on 11 April 2014.
+The Board has recommended a final ordinary dividend of 10.3p (2014: 9.8p) bringing the total ordinary dividend to 15.1p per share (2014: 14.4p).
+The Board has also recommended a supplemental distribution, by way of a special dividend, amounting to 10.0p per share (2014: 20.0p).
+If approved by shareholders, the final ordinary dividend of 10.3p per share for 2015 and the supplemental distribution of 10.0p per share for 2015 will be paid on 3 June 2016 to all shareholders on the register at the close of business on 22 April 2016.

-The Company's issued ordinary share capital as at 31 December 2013 was £33.1m and during the year was increased by the issue of 32,084 ordinary shares between 21 March and 9 September 2013 for a total consideration of £47,250.11, in connection with the Company's executive share incentive schemes.
-At the Annual General Meeting on 24 April 2013 the shareholders authorised the Company to purchase up to 19,142,409 of its own shares.
-This authority expires at the conclusion of the forthcoming Annual General Meeting to be held on 29 April 2014, at which time a further authority will be sought from shareholders.
+The Company's issued ordinary share capital as at 31 December 2015 was £33.1m.
+No shares were issued during the year.
+At the AGM on 23 April 2015 the shareholders authorised the Company to purchase up to 22,046,468 of its own shares.
+This authority expires at the conclusion of the forthcoming AGM to be held on 27 May 2016, at which time a further authority will be sought from shareholders.

 There are also a number of other agreements that take effect, alter, crystallise or terminate upon a change of control of the Company following a takeover bid such as commercial contracts, bank loan agreements, property lease agreements, employment contracts and employee share plans.
 None of these are considered to be significant in terms of their likely impact on the business of the Group as a whole, and the directors are not aware of any agreements between the Company and themselves or employees that provide for compensation for loss of office or employment that occurs because of a takeover bid except where specifically mentioned in this report.